jyothsna-ankireddy-13/Finla_capstone_Project/README.md

 # Project Title

-We have tried to fabricate a Whatsapp-Clone with some of it's senior features.
+We have tried to fabricate a WhatsApp-Clone with some of it's senior features.

 ![Logo](https://upload.wikimedia.org/wikipedia/commons/6/6b/WhatsApp.svg)

 ## Installation

-Install the Whatsapp-Clone with npm
+Install the WhatsApp-Clone with npm

 ```bash
   npm install